solomeowl/backpack_exchange_sdk/README.md

 ## Documentation
 For more detailed information about the API endpoints and their usage, refer to the [Backpack Exchange API documentation](https://docs.backpack.exchange/).

+## Support

+If this SDK has been helpful to you 🌟 and you haven't signed up for Backpack Exchange yet, please consider using the following referral link to register: [Register on Backpack Exchange](https://backpack.exchange/refer/solomeowl) 🚀.

+Using this referral link is a great way to support this project ❤️, as it helps to grow the community and ensures the continued development of the SDK. 🛠️